mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/datagate-credential-equality-comparer.md

 ---
-title: DataGateCredentialEqualityComparer class
+title: "DataGateCredentialEqualityComparer class | QSYS API Reference Guide"
 description: "Provides a comparer for IDataGateCredential objects, which supports equality comparisons. "
-last_modified_at: 2024-06-28T18:18:27Z
+last_modified_at: 2024-07-09T17:00:40Z
 ---

 Provides a comparer for IDataGateCredential objects, which supports equality comparisons.